 Published October 31, 2012 12:23

-Darcy Antonellis serves as President, Warner Bros.
-Technical Operations, a post she has held since January 2008.
-In this role, she influences and directs Warner Bros.' technology strategy and vision to leverage growth and new business opportunities often associated with technology and advancements in media and entertainment innovation.
+Prior to joining Vubiquity, Darcy was President, Technical Operations and CTO at Warner Bros.
+Entertainment Inc., a post she held since January 2008.
+In this role, she influenced and directed Warner Bros.' technology strategy and vision to leverage growth and new business opportunities often associated with advancements in media and entertainment-related product and service innovations.